Shmair/word-table-app/README.md

 ## Features
 - **File Upload**: Users can upload files or images.
-- **Dynamic Table Management**: Depending on the user's choice, uploaded content can be placed in either the blue or red table.
+- **Dynamic Table Management**: Depending on the user's choice, uploaded content can be placed in either the green or red table.
 - **Reusable Components**: The application is built using reusable React components for better maintainability.

 ## Getting Started